-Encounter experiences transform the hearts and minds of participants and open new perspectives about forced migration and asylum seeking by vulnerable people.
-By providing education, service, activities, reflection, prayer and community, the Encuentro Project motivates participants to engage in peaceful, effective action for greater justice and compassion for migrants and refugee persons as presented in Catholic Social Teaching.
+The Encuentro Project Border Immersion Experiences transform the hearts and minds of participants and open new perspectives about forced migration and asylum seeking by vulnerable marginalized people.
+By providing education, service, activities, reflection, prayer and community, the Encuentro Project motivates participants to engage in peaceful, effective action seeking greater justice and compassion for migrants and refugee persons as presented in Catholic Social Teaching.
 Visit the border region to gain a greater personal understanding.

 Ken Donaldson